Shuvalik/harmoniya/README.md

 `gulp convertFonts` - conver font filest from TTF, OTF to WOFF and WOFF2 formats

-`gulp cleanDist` - remove all files from the "dist" folder
+`gulp cleandocs` - remove all files from the "docs" folder

-`gulp move` - move favicon, fonts, plugins to the "dist" folder
+`gulp move` - move favicon, fonts, plugins to the "docs" folder

-`gulp build` - build project files into the "dist" folder
+`gulp build` - build project files into the "docs" folder

 `gulp deploy` - deploy project to the GitHub pages